Arturo Fernández Rodríguez

 Arturo Fernández Rodríguez (21 February 1929 – 4 July 2019) was a Spanish actor who appeared in numerous films since making his debut in 1954.

 Life and work

-Fernández Rodríguez was born on 21 February 1929 in the city of Gijon, in Asturias.
+Fernández Rodríguez was born on 21 February 1929 in Gijón, Asturias.
 He started a professional career as a boxer, where he gained the nickname of "The tiger of the Piles".
 In 1952, he served in the military at Logroño; that summer he realized a course of escalation in Viguera's rocks, sleeping for one month in the schools of this town.
 He married the Isabel Sensat of Catalan in San Vicente of Montalt on 21 March 1967, and they separated in 1978.
 They had three children: Maria Isabel (1968), Arturo (1970) and Maria Dolores "Boby" (1975).

 Fernández Rodríguez underwent stomach surgery in April 2019.
 He recovered from the surgery, but shortly afterwards suffered a fall.
 His health deteriorated and he died on 4 July 2019 at a hospital in Madrid from complications related to the fall at the age of 90.